 - Lead others to innovate in ways that fit with their organizations’ strategy and vision.

 In short, these are people with the potential to be great people leaders.
-And the first step to realizing this potential is earning a promotion into their first manager position.
+And the first step to realizing this potential is earning a promotion into their first management position.

 Selecting your high-performance employees